SAP-samples/abap-cheat-sheets/14_ABAP_Unit_Tests.md

 ## High-Level Steps for ABAP Unit Tests

-- Identify dependend-on components (DOC) in your production code (i.e. your class/method) that need to be tested, and prepare the code for testing.
+- Identify dependent-on components (DOC) in your production code (i.e. your class/method) that need to be tested, and prepare the code for testing.
   - Examples of DOCs: In your production code, a method is called that is outside of your code.
 Or, for example, whenever there is an interaction with the database.
   - This means that there are dependencies that need to be taken into account for a unit test.
 These dependencies should be isolated and replaced by a test double.
 - Create/Implement test doubles